Emmanuel-Novus-zz/anti-raid/README.md

 ## » Start :

-For start the bot, run this command `node index.js`
+To start the bot and get it running, run this command `node index.js` inside the bot root folder.

 ## » Contributors